How to Increase Explosive Power for Boxing and MMA

 I already have a post on this topic, but I figured I’d mention it here because I’m going to focus strictly on power in this post.

-You can think of power as a pyramid.
-It’s made up of layers.
+In this way, you can think of power as a pyramid.

 At the very bottom of the period is technique.

-Trying to throw bombs without good technique is like trying to put a powerful Lamborghini engine in a golf cart… The golf cart’s infrastructure isn’t built to handle that kind of power, and it’s going to fall to pieces.
+Trying to throw bombs without good technique is like trying to put a powerful Lamborghini engine in a golf cart… The golf cart’s infrastructure isn’t built to handle that kind of power, and it’s going to crumble to pieces.
+In the same way, if you’re trying to add power behind your hands without sound technique, you’re going to do more damage to yourself than your opponent.

 After that, you have mobility.